saeed0920/Basic-files/README.md

 # Basic File

-<h3>Now you can choose bettwen 2 modes of classic or vite option in basic files </h3>
+<h3>Now you can choose between 2 modes of classic or vite option in basic files </h3>
 </br>
 Gl and enjoy that
 </br>